vivisantosa/-Unit-15---Interactive-Visualizations/README.md

 The dashboard is to be created using HTML, d3, and javascript, using graphs from Plotly library.
 The steps to create the dashboard is as follow :<br>

-### Step 1 : Data connection<br>
+1. Data connection<br>
   The data for this project is provided in samples.json file.
 It is uploaded and read to the app file using the d3 library to initialize data and create a global data to be used in the whole project. <br>

-### Step 2 : Create dropdown menu and populate it with information from the global data.<br>
+2. Create dropdown menu and populate it with information from the global data.<br>

-### Step 3 : Create graphs with Plotly library and display it in assigned ligation in the HTML dashboard.  <br>
+3. Create graphs with Plotly library and display it in assigned ligation in the HTML dashboard.  <br>
 - Dynamic Table
 - Horizontal Bar Chart
 - Bubble Chart